 So before we go any further, I want to put something really important out there.
 Something that will hopefully make writing an amazing About Page for your website a hundred times easier.

-Your About page is About Them, not About You.
+Your About page is About Them,

 Maybe you’ve heard this idea before, but let it sink in.
 Reframe how you’re thinking about introducing yourself to the world via this page on your website.